 There is so much to even name in this spice market.
 Khari Baoli dry fruit market you find the best of prunes and mulberries that are dried and hail from Afghanistan.
 The famous dried plums are available and are from Kashmir.
 There is a wide range of chilies available here.
 Each one appears to be different and varies in the level of spice that it contains.

 India is known for its authentic herbs of Ayurveda.
 You can find those rare and valuable herbs and medicines in the lanes of Khari Baoli.
 People from across the globe visit this place to buy rare herbs that cure specific diseases is the most natural way!

 Apart from spices, you also find varieties of rice and whole grains in this market.
 Nevertheless, the dry fruits at the spice market are super delicious and nutritious with the best quality.
 During Diwali, the festival of lights, spam of people crowd her to buy dry fruits to make sweets and savories.
 They also have a custom of gifting dry fruits along with sweets during special occasions.

 - This place sells spices at a wholesale rate and is the largest wholesale market in Delhi

 - It is one of the oldest spice markets in the whole world and dates back to the 17th century

-- Not only spices and sweets, but also Reetha, one of the most effective herb for healthy hair is available in the spice market.
-This Reetha when mixed with ‘Shikakai’ is the best remedy for hairfall.
+- Not only spices and sweets but also Reetha, one of the most effective herbs for healthy hair is available in the spice market.
+This Reetha, when mixed with ‘Shikakai’, is the best remedy for hair fall.
 It is used in many herbal shampoos as well.
 Don’t forget to take some Reetha home!